Why simple investing is good investing

 The most powerful argument for simplicity is cost.
 Active funds, the sort most Belgian banks sell you, charge fees that seem small but compound into enormous amounts over time.

 Let's make this concrete with a Belgian example.
 KBC offers the "KBC Equity Fund World" (BE6213775529), an actively managed fund that tries to beat the global stock market.
 Its yearly fee is 1.72%, and there's a 3% entry fee on top.
-Compare that to the iShares MSCI ACWI index fund (IE00B6R52259), which tracks the same benchmark for just 0.20% per year and no entry fee.
+Compare that to the iShares MSCI ACWI ETF (IE00B6R52259), which tracks the same benchmark for just 0.20% per year and no entry fee.

 Entry fee 3.00% 0%